Natural Language Processing: The Future of Test Creation

 In stark contrast to that blindness—as we’ll discuss in the next section—Functionize has built an NLP engine to significantly reduce test creation time and make it much more logical and intuitive.
 Then, we process that input with our truly intelligent AI/ML to create tests and enable automatic, seamless test maintenance.

 The time is ripe for a test automation solution that makes it easy to compile, edit, manage, and automate all of your test cases.
-Functionize has truly made it possible, now that it is adding a natural language processing (NLP) engine to its comprehensive testing solution.
-Functionize NLP makes it much easier to create test cases and modify each one in the future—in a format that is intuitively easy for virtually anyone to understand.
+Functionize has truly made it possible, now that it is adding NLP engine to its comprehensive testing solution.
+Functionize's NLP makes it much easier to create test cases and modify each one in the future—in a format that is intuitively easy for virtually anyone to understand.